Jerry Garcia Amp Settings – How to Get His Guitar Tone Easily!

 His main guitar was one built by Doug Irwin.
 It used custom wound single coil pickups as well.

 The easiest way to get close to his tone is with a single coil Strat-style guitar.
-That means that a Fender Strat like the American Professional II or the Player Stratocaster is the two obvious options.
+That means that a Fender Strat like the American Professional II or the Player II Stratocaster is the two obvious options.
 The Squier Classic Vibe ‘70s is also a great budget option.

 Jerry’s Amps